veronica-romano/stopWatch/README.md

 With a delay of one second each using Thread.Sleep.
 After the "Go!" message, it calls the Start method to initiate the actual stopwatch countdown.

+### Start:
+This method performs the countdown.
+It continuously clears the console, updates the current time, displays it on the screen, and waits for one second using Thread.Sleep.
+The loop continues until the current time matches the desired time.